TugboatQA/docs/examples/wordpress/index.md

 ```

 Add the following  to the `tugboat-init` and `tugboat-update` sections of the
-build script to import a fresh copy of the database and update the wordpress
+build script to import a fresh copy of the database and update the WordPress
 URL

 ```sh